-Commercial disputes can be costly, time-consuming and stressful.
+Contractual and commercial disputes can be costly, time consuming and stressful.
 Minor disputes can escalate, damaging relationships or even threatening the survival of your business.
 Clear, written contracts with customers and suppliers minimise the risk of disputes.
 Similarly, having clear agreements in place with employees, shareholders or partners can anticipate potential conflicts and prevent them before they arise.

 Understanding how contracts and contract law works, knowing how to prepare terms and conditions and what to do if you end up in a dispute, can help you avoid legal difficutles when you are negotiaing a business contract.